 This includes providing false information or submitting false evidence.
 Whether or not the deception was relevant to the grant of leave from the previous application is in fact irrelevant.
 An event of deception will have an impact upon an application for ten years from the date it occurred.

 How we can help

-Our immigration experts are able to provide advice and guidance in relation to naturalisation and registration applications.
+Our immigration experts are able to provide advice and guidance in relation to British citizenship registration applications and naturalisation.
 If you are interested in making an application, and are concerned about your immigration history and conduct or any other matter, our team would be delighted to assist.
 Please contact us or complete the enquiry form below.